pterwoo/DATA-146/project5.md

 Set X (feature variables) as every column except for the target variables (`wealthC` and `wealthI`) Set y (target variable) as `wealthC` as specified

-### Perform a linear regression and compute the $R^2$.
-Standardize the features and again computer the $R^2$.
+### Perform a linear regression and compute the R^2.
+Standardize the features and again compute the R^2.
 Compare the coefficients from each of the two models and describe how they have changed.

+The R^2 value without K-Fold or standardization: 0.736

+The R^2 value with standardization and no K-Fold:  0.736

-We can use the DoKFold function we've used multiple times throughout this course.
+We can use the DoKFold function defined in class to compute the R^2.

+The R^2 value with K-Fold and no standardization (testing score): 0.756

+The R^2 value with K-Fold and standardization (testing score): 0.756

+Results show that performing a K-Fold validation instead of running the basic regression was more effective.
+We also see that standardizing the feature variables did not change the R^2 values.

+### Run a ridge regression and report your best results.